CIROH-UA/datastreamcli/INSTALL.md

-To run ngen-datastream, clone this repository onto a linux machine and make sure the packages below are installed.
+To run datastreamcli, clone this repository onto a linux host and make sure the packages below are installed.

 ## Required Packages
 * docker